SPI (Serial Peripheral Interface)

 Three-Wire

-Three-wire (aka Single-Wire SPI or Reduced Pin SPI) is used in scenarios where the number of wires and GPIOs are limited.
+Three-wire (aka Single-Wire SPI or Reduced Pin SPI) is used in scenarios where the number of wires and GPIOs are limited, or where data primarily travels in one direction only (like with displays).

 In essence, the three wire setup combines the dedicated MOSI (Master Out Slave In) and MISO (Master In Slave Out) lines in one single data line (often called SDIO).
 In three-wire setups, you are loosing full duplex capabilities: data can no longer be transmitted in both directions at the same time.